Jurickson Profar Player Props: Rockies vs. Dodgers

 Jurickson Profar At The Plate

-- Profar is batting .234 with 17 doubles, two triples, six home runs and 31 walks.
+- Profar has 17 doubles, two triples, six home runs and 33 walks while batting .231.

-- Looking at the 69 games he has played this year, he's homered in five of them (7.2%), and in 1.9% of his trips to the dish.
+- He has hit a home run in 7.1% of his games this year, and 1.9% of his trips to the plate.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.